Mission Week

 Calling all Seniors!
 Join Campus Ministry, in a chance to reflect upon your years at SJU with those who have shared in your story.
 This will be an overnight retreat at the St. Raphaela Center in Haverford.

-Registration will open on January 17 (cost: $30) and space is limited.
-Contact Alexis Larios (mlarios@sju.edu) for information about financial assistance or with any questions.
+Registration is full.
+Contact Alexis Larios (mlarios@sju.edu) with any questions.

 Location: Saint Raphaela Retreat House